gnif/LookingGlass/doc/build.rst

 Building
 ########

-The following instructions will help you build Looking Glass for yourself from source code.
-Before you attempt to do this, you should have a basic understanding of how to use the shell.
+The following instructions will help you build Looking Glass from source code.
+Before attempting this, you should have a basic understanding of how to use the shell.

 .. _download_source:

 Downloading
 -----------

-Either visit the Looking Glass website's `Download Page <https://looking-glass.io/downloads>`_, or pull the lastest **bleeding-edge version** with ``git``.
+Visit the Looking Glass `Download Page <https://looking-glass.io/downloads>`__, and download the stable version (**recommended**).
+You can also download a *bleeding-edge version*, or the latest RC version during a Release Candidate cycle.

+Developers can clone the source code repo with ``git``.

 .. code:: bash